comp-medchem/LigExtract/README.md

 **2.** Run LigExtract for your query proteins in your *_uniprot_list.txt file, using a maximum resolution value of your choice (e.g. let's consider a cutoff of 2.5).
 You should use the *cluster* mode (recommended for molecular docking, binding sites study, etc). the following example applies no cleanup (-c no):

     ligextract.sh -d myproteins -r 2.5 -o cluster -c no

+In order to consider PDB entries that have no associated resolution (e.g. NMR), instances where resolution is not applicable (resolution is annotated with 'NOT') were assigned the value 10, and instances where resolution would be expected but not reported were assigned the value 11.
+As a result, if you want to include these cases use **-r 12**, for example.

-Alternativelly, you can use cluster mode with clean-up at the end (i.e. removing all raw *.pdb files converted from *.cif), changing to "-c yes".
+Alternativelly, you can use clean-up at the end (i.e. removing all raw *.pdb files converted from *.cif), changing to "-c yes".

 In this example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated).